bcsitera/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 On the page **Cost type mapping**, Moderan cost types and G/L accounts are mapped.
 Open the page **Cost type mapping**, button **Get Cost Types**.
 The cost types described in Moderan are imported and here is possible to link them to G/L accounts and to the dimensions.
+It is possible to set up 1 or more G/L accounts or dimensions per cost type using the filtering settings.

+Example: for G7L account: 8122|8130

 ### Send cost invoices
 Open the page **Send Cost Bills** and fill the fields: choose Distribution Sets, choose Period ID, Period start and Period end.